nektarv/Microprocessors-Lab/README.md

 # Microprocessors Lab

-This repository contains the exercises developed for the **Microprocessors Lab** course at the **School of Electrical and Computer Engineering**.
+This repository contains the exercises developed for the **Microprocessors Lab** course at the **School of Electrical and Computer Engineering** at NTUA.

 All exercises are implemented in **AVR Assembly** and **C**, targeting the **ATmega328PB** microcontroller.